English: Prickly acacia, Rusty Acacia, Thorn tree, Egyptian mimosa, Egyptian thorn, Babool, Babul.

 Leaf, root, stem, and gum (Gum arabic).

-To treat Gonorrhea, dysentery, diarrhoea, diabetics, to stop bleeding, breast milk increase, the bark is chewed to protect against scurvy.
+To treat Gonorrhea, dysentery, diarrhea, and diabetics, to stop bleeding, breast milk increases and the bark is chewed to protect against scurvy.

 Tannin.